hasura/hge-stress-test/README.md

 ## workload quality

-bursty workloads can be simulated with fewer, larger bursts and a large burst delay. for sustained load tests, burst delay can be made equal to request delay.
+bursty workloads can be simulated with fewer, larger bursts and a large burst delay. for sustained load tests, burst delay can be set to zero.

 to avoid overloading the server with too many pending requests, set `wait_for_bursts_to_complete` to true.